eleanorfrajka/AMOCatlas/docs/source/format_overview.rst

 Data Format Documentation Overview
 ===================================

-This section contains documentation about data formats used in AMOCarray.
+This section contains documentation about data formats used in AMOCatlas.
 The documentation is organized to follow the data processing workflow from native formats to standardized outputs.

 Understanding the Documentation Structure
 -----------------------------------------